-This NEH Summer Institute, Recognizing an Imperfect Past: History, Memory and the American Public, will engage scholars—college and university professors, adjunct and non-tenure-track faculty—in an exploration of how we as a country recognize, remember, and memorialize controversial people and events in the American past as viewed with a presentist lens.
-With some of the leading scholars on history and memory, we will explore slavery and its legacy, the Confederacy, the Jim Crow era, lynching, twentieth-century politicians, and the Civil Rights movement and discuss how communities grapple with the memorialization of controversial figures and subjects in the public space.
+NEH scholars engaged in an exploration of how we as a country recognize, remember, and memorialize controversial people and events in the American past as viewed through a presentist lens.
+With some of the leading academics on history and memory, they explored slavery and its legacy, the Confederacy, the Jim Crow era, lynching, twentieth-century politicians, and the Civil Rights movement and discussed how communities grapple with the memorialization of controversial figures and subjects in the public space.

 The Institute has resulted in new educational resources including:

 - recorded interviews with visiting faculty relating to the topic of teaching an imperfect past